isaacnmm/pestpolicy-hugo2XX/content/posts/best-pressure-washer-for-paint-removal/index.md

 Further, the washer has a spray nozzle that'll easily release soap (although at low pressure) to enable the spray to effectively remove paint, stains, and grease from different surfaces without causing extensive material damage.
 It has a garden-hose connector, a pressure hose that measures 20-foot, and an extendable wand.

-Pros: - Dynamic Pressure change allowance - great for paint removal - Less noisy pressure washer - Electricity tun - eco-friendly as it won't use gasoline - Very portable as it has wheels - Ease of moving and stroign - it a compact washer
+Pros:
+- Dynamic Pressure change allowance
+- great for paint removal
+- Less noisy pressure washer
+- Electricity tun
+- eco-friendly as it won't use gasoline
+- Very portable as it has wheels
+- Ease of moving and stroign
+- it a compact washer

+Cons:
-Cons: - Plastic body - Relies on constant electricity supply
+- Plastic body
+- Relies on constant electricity supply

-> See Also: > White Paints for Interior Walls

 ###  [2.
 Simpson MSH3125 Cleaning & Paint Removal Gas-Pressure Washer](https://www.amazon.com/dp/B004MXKUCY/?tag=p-policy-20)